upbound/docs/content/all-spaces/self-hosted-spaces/query-api.md

 #### Common customisations

-Below a few references to how to customize the above setup:
+Below you can find references to how to customize this setup:

 * **Storage**: See the [CloudNativePG documentation](https://cloudnative-pg.io/documentation/1.24/storage/#configuration-via-a-pvc-template) for more information on how to configure the storage.
 * **Resources**: See the CloudNativePG documentation for more information on how to configure the resources used by the [PostgreSQL instances](https://cloudnative-pg.io/documentation/1.24/resource_management/) and the [pooler](https://cloudnative-pg.io/documentation/1.24/connection_pooling/#pod-templates).
 * **High Availability**: See the CloudNativePG documentation for more information on how to configure high availability for the [PostgreSQL instances]() and the [pooler](https://cloudnative-pg.io/documentation/1.24/connection_pooling/#high-availability-ha).
 * **Images used**: See the CloudNativePG documentation for more information on how to configure the images used by the [PostgreSQL instances](https://cloudnative-pg.io/documentation/1.24/operator_capability_levels/#override-of-operand-images-through-the-crd) and the [pooler](https://cloudnative-pg.io/documentation/1.24/connection_pooling/#pod-templates).
-* **PostgreSQL configuration**: See the [CloudNativePG documentation](https://cloudnative-pg.io/documentation/1.24/postgresql_conf/) for more information on how to configure the PostgreSQL instances, e.g. `max_connections`, `shared_buffers`, etc.
+* **PostgreSQL configuration**: See the [CloudNativePG documentation](https://cloudnative-pg.io/documentation/1.24/postgresql_conf/) for more information on how to configure the PostgreSQL instances, for example `max_connections`, `shared_buffers`, etc.

 ### External setup with Spaces Controller credentials

 {{< hint "tip" >}}

-If you want to run your PostgreSQL instance outside of the cluster, but are fine with the credentials being managed by the Spaces Controller, this is the suggested way to proceed.
+If you want to run your PostgreSQL instance outside the cluster, but are fine with credentials being managed by the Spaces Controller, this is the suggested way to proceed.

 {{< /hint >}}

-For this setup, you'll have to manually create the necessary Secrets in the `upbound-system` namespace, for example this would be a minimum setup leaving Apollo Syncers and Apollo Server credentials to be generated by the Spaces Controller:
+For this setup, you must manually create the necessary Secrets in the `upbound-system` namespace.
+For example, this minimal setup leaves Apollo Syncers and Apollo Server credentials for the Spaces Controller to generate.

 ```shell
 export SPACES_CONTROLLER_USER=spaces-controller